satorare-registry/.github/profile/README.md

 Github and Counterparty should be sufficient for the process of listing sats in the registry.
 Details on how Github will be used for this are still under considerations but likely will simply use Issues and maybe Discussions as well.
 Registry snapshots will also be stored here on Github and published to satorare.org.

 The registry serves as a public utility for the new and future use case of anchoring sats to meaningful events, people, places and anything else that is determined to be well served by having an associated sat as a rich digital artifact.
+Of course it also will include art and any noteworthy inscriptions associated with a sat.
+Inscribed data can imbue value onto a sat as much as a sat can imbue value onto an inscription.

+The Satorare Registry is essentially a curated collection of interestings sats and inscriptions.
+Subcollections and onchain exhibits will also be created from the master collection.
+These subcollections would be created by a community of curators that may form.
+Custom curated subcollections and virtual onchain exhibits can be namespaced with custom names that adhere to a simple protocol.

 # XSAT